 This tangy rich lemon rice with coconut is a party in your mouth!
-Luscious moist yet fluffy separated grains flavoured with toasted coconut, garlic, ginger, lemon, and onion.
+Luscious moist yet fluffy separated grains flavored with toasted coconut, garlic, ginger, lemon, and onion.

 It’s also easy to double up for meal prep, ready in just 35 minutes, and impressive enough for entertaining.
 Oh, and it’s vegan!